 This winter, Springboard for the Arts will be offering its first Community Supported Art (CSA) project in five years.
 With a new mail-based subscription format, CSA will bring artwork, prints and DIY projects directly into the homes of shareholders this winter through the United States Postal Service.

-Selected artists will create or produce 50 pieces of artwork for each "share" in the program.
-This year, we’re offering nine pieces of artwork, shipped via the United States Postal Service.
+Nine artists will create or produce 50 pieces of artwork for each "share" in the program.
+This year, fifty shareholders will receive nine pieces of artwork from nine artists, shipped via the United States Postal Service.
 Shareholders will receive packages three times this winter beginning in January, with a special small welcoming artwork in December.
 Each shipment will come in a custom-designed package, created specifically for the artwork.
 Shares are $250 each.
 (Including shipping!)

 COMFORT | Gifts

 Items that can be mailed, shipped, gifted or reused by the recipient to friends, family or neighbors.
 These items can be sent via USPS, left in public spaces, wheat-pasted to a wall or otherwise shipped to someone.
 It might be personalizable, or it might not be.

 Beautifully designed, interactive artist-designed kits, lesson plans, group projects, blueprints, step-by-step guides, DIY activities, instructional booklets or activities that can be independently completed or replicated at home or outdoors.

 Functional items or artworks that can be hung, framed, set on a table, used at home or work, or otherwise enjoyed by the shareholder.